JD-BP: A Joint-Decision Generative Framework for Auto-Bidding and Pricing: Methodology

 \subsection{Joint Decision Transformer with Energy-Based DPO Fine-tuning}

 DT has been used as the backbone model in several generative auto-bidding works for its capability of capturing trajectory-wise information.
 However, the self-attention module in causal transformer grants the bidding agent access to past KPI violation conditions, leading to allocation inefficiency.
 Moreover, extended trajectories generated in the offline environment may cause further distribution shifting.
-To address these two challenges, we propose a joint decision transformer model with energy-based DPO fine-tuning.
-The overall algorithmic framework is illustrated in Algorithm~\ref{alg-overall}.
+To address these two challenges, we propose a joint decision transformer model with energy-based DPO fine-tuning, where the joint model is first trained with a supervised action loss and then fine-tuned with the energy-based DPO objective on the preference pairs produced by Algorithm~\ref{alg-trg}.